- Home

 Mortgage rates fluctuate all the time, so the cheapest deal today might be pulled tomorrow.

-Given how quickly rates can move, it’s worth seeking professional help if you’re not sure which mortgage is likely to be the most cost-effective option for you.
+Given how quickly rates can move, it’s worth seeking professional help from a mortgage broker or independent financial advisor if you’re not sure which mortgage is likely to be the most cost-effective option for you.
 If you’re undecided whether you need advice, read our article Should I get advice on my mortgage?

 Learn more about tracking down the best mortgage rates in our article How to get the best mortgage deal in 2025.
 Bear in mind that you should always look at the overall cost of any deal when considering how competitive it is, rather than concentrating on the headline rate alone.
 Find out more about this in our guide Why the lowest rate mortgage may not be the cheapest deal.